openearth/rws-bathymetry/index.md

 <img src="assets/images/westerschelde_rws_vaklodingen.png" alt="hi" class="inline" width="49%"/>
 <img src="assets/images/ameland_rws_vaklodingen.png" alt="hi" class="inline" width="49%"/>

+A total of 90 Vaklodingen images, measured annually, between 2010 and 2015 are combined to create a mosaic of bathymetry along the Dutch coastline.

 ### [](#satellites)Remote sensing data
 * **Sentinel2**.
 European EO mission launched in 2015 (A) and 2017 (B).
 It provides multi-spectral data in the visible, near infrared and short wave infrared part of the spectrum.
 * **LandSat8**.
 American EO mission launched in 2013.
 It provides multi-spectral images thanks to the OLI (Operational Land Imager) and Thermal InfraRed sensors.